Updated November 8, 2017

 - It saves time counting out your ATM withdrawal, your rent payment, your personal trainer’s monthly fee, etc.

 - ATM withdrawal limits should rise.
-They are so low at the moment because ATMs constantly run out of money because they can only be filled with $6 bills.
+They were so low because ATMs constantly ran out of money when they could only be filled with $6 bills.

-- It will often be hard to get change for a 500 or 1,000 peso note in a taxi or at restaurants or businesses with small turnover.
+- It can be hard to get change for a 500 peso note in a taxi or businesses with small turnover.